Almond Joy Energy Bites

 How to make Almond Joy Energy Bites

-Tips for making energy bites
+Tips for making energy balls

 • Always try rolling the bites after they have been refrigerated.
 This makes rolling them so much easier.
 If you are still having trouble rolling them try wetting your hands or adding 1 or 2 tablespoons of water to the mixture.